 Senior Mental Health Leads are now able to book their chosen course directly with the relevant training provider.
 Obviously we would like you to choose our Wellbeing Club, here is where to find out more.

-In the next few weeks schools will be able opt in to the provider framework for them to access the grant funding.
-Make sure you look out for this and opt-in.
-If you need help choosing a course use the course selection tool .
-This will help you navigate the courses available on the DfE quality assured list and select the one that most closely meets your needs.
+You are now able to to access the grant funding.
+You will have needed to have chosen and booked your course in order to claim back your funding.
+If you need help choosing a course you may find this SMHL course selection video helpful This will help you navigate the courses available on the DfE quality assured list and select the one that most closely meets your needs.

 That is fantastic, we can't wait for you to join us in our supportive and helpful Wellbeing Club.